conda/conda/docs/source/user-guide/troubleshooting.rst

   1. The environment with numpy has not been activated.
   2. Another software vendor has installed MKL or Intel OpenMP (libiomp5md.dll) files into the C:\Windows\System32 folder.
-These files are being loaded before Anaconda's, and they're not compatible.
+These files are being loaded before Anaconda's and they're not compatible.

 Solution
 --------

 If you are not activating your environments, start with doing that.
-There's more info at the activate-env_ page.
+There's more info at :ref:`Activating environments <activate-env>`.
 If you are still stuck, you need to consider more drastic measures.

   1. Remove any MKL-related files from C:\Windows\System32.
 We recommend renaming them to add .bak to the filename to effectively hide them.
 Observe if any other software breaks.
-Try moving the DLL files alongside the exe of the software that broke.
+Try moving the DLL files alongside the .exe of the software that broke.
 If it works again, you can keep things in the moved state - Anaconda doesn't need MKL in System32, and no other software should need it either.
-If you identify software that is installing software here, please contact the creators of that software and inform them that their practice of installing MKL to a global location is fragile and is breaking other people's software and wasting a lot of time.
+If you identify software that is installing software here, please contact the creators of that software.
+Inform them that their practice of installing MKL to a global location is fragile and is breaking other people's software and wasting a lot of time.
 See the list of guilty parties below.
   2. You may try a special DLL loading mode that Anaconda builds into Python.
      This changes the DLL search path from system32 first to system32 as another entry on PATH, allowing libraries in your conda environment to be found